 Ancient Greece gave us spectacle, drama, and perhaps the world's first ghost story when the Roman author Pliny the Younger wrote about the specter of an old man with a long beard haunting his house in Athens in the first century A.D., but modern Greeks never really embraced Halloween like much of the Western world has taken to the holiday.

-A Greek belief that the souls of good people reside in paradise for eternity and return to Earth for one day each year may have morphed into the Christian All Saints Day on November 1, becoming the precursor to Halloween.
+A Greek belief that the souls of good people reside in paradise for eternity and return to Earth for one day each year may have morphed into the Christian All Saints Day celebrated on November 1, becoming the precursor to Halloween.
 Other accounts attribute the holiday's origins to the Celtic festival of Samhain when people wore costumes to scare off ghosts on the night before the new year began on November 1.

 In modern Athens, bars use the popular holiday as a reason to throw lively costume parties replete with ghoulish decorations and themed menus, but the modern North American tradition of trick-or-treating really only takes place among expats who organize Halloween events for their children.

 Halloween in Athens

-The annual Spooktacular Halloween Night at six d.o.g.s. runs all night on October 31, and more than 2,000 people attended the party in 2017.
+- The annual Spooktacular Halloween Night at the trendy nightclub, six d.o.g.s., runs all night on October 31, and more than 2,000 people have attended the party in past years.
 The nightclub at 6-8 Avramiotou Street in the Monastiraki neighborhood transforms into a portal to the spirit world with live music, copious decor, wildly costumed guests, and cocktails fitting of the motif.
 The club posts event details on their Facebook page.

 - The rooftop Galaxy Bar at the Hilton throws a Halloween party complete with a costume contest, Zombie drinks, and a front and center view of the Acropolis.
 Everyone in costume gets a free drink (no excuses with onsite face painting), and the person with the best costume overall wins a free night in an executive room.